Do I Buy a New Home or Sell My Current One First?

 The plan must be critiqued for its pragmatics.

 Seek out someone from outside your household, with a few thousand transactions under their belt, who you trust to not “sell to you.”
 They should provide you with some quality control on your mission.
 Someone you feel OK sharing your full dream with.
 And someone capable of unrolling the blueprint of your mission and suggesting changes to its structural integrity.

 If you need a signed P&S to enroll in a school then that’s placed high in priority, but it doesn’t mean that the four-bedroom colonial with a fireplace, natural gas, not on septic will come available at the price determined by the equity you have coming from your last home.

 Your time is perishable.

-Wild estimate here but a house-to-house move is in excess of 400 man hours.
+Wild estimate here but a house-to-house move is in excess of 400 man-hours.
 Some hours can be delegated (pay a painter to touch up) and others cannot (who buys a house sight unseen?).
-Many processes include recurring events such as vacating (dogs too) for multiple open houses + showings, or going through the emotional high/low of submitting an offer only to have it rejected.
+Many processes include recurring events such as vacating (dogs too) for multiple open houses + showings or going through the emotional high/low of submitting an offer only to have it rejected.

 Are you entering into the Spring Market, which we best describe as Highway Traffic?
 Metaphorically speaking it would best to have new spark plugs installed.
 And the Master’s Degree you’re pursuing at the same time?
-Please decide which project is going to be deferred so that your blood pressure stays inside a safe range.
+Please decide which project is going to be deferred so that your blood pressure stays within a safe range.

-Pursue a Custom solution, not a one size fits all recommendation.
+Pursue a Custom solution, not a one-size-fits-all recommendation.